-Helloooo there!
-I’m back today with a very quick, YUMMY, very easy recipe – and I just had to share it because for years I thought it was way harder than this.
+I’m back today with a very quick, YUMMY, very easy banana bread recipe – and I just had to share it because for years I thought it was way harder than this.

 I love when I think something is difficult for so long and then do a quick search on the net and realize it’s not hard at all.
-Or maybe I hate when that happens, because I’ve denied myself of awesome all that time.
+Or maybe I hate when that happens, because I’ve denied myself the goodness all that time.

-It seriously took five minutes to mix everything:
+It seriously takes only five minutes to mix everything:

 (I took this after I had already mashed the bananas, these are not quite ripe yet.)